Dev-GNM/Phase1-IP-Repo/READme.md

 How it works
 Open the website
-Click the start quiz button
+Click the Talk To Us button
-Read the questions and click the appropriate answer.
+Fill n your full name
+Provide a brief description of the item you are donating Insert a clear image of the item
-Submit the answers to get the score.
+Submit the details for follow up

 Setup Requirements
 Git
 Web-browser or your choice